zaquaz/integrations-core/postgres/README.md

   #log_destination = ‘eventlog’
   ```

-* Collecting logs is disabled by default in the Datadog Agent, you need to enable it in datadog.yaml:
+* Collecting logs is disabled by default in the Datadog Agent, enable it in datadog.yaml:

   ```
   logs_enabled: true